 - • Make it a routine that protective equipment receives regular care.
 Keep a written log of all inspection and maintenance dates.

-- No shortcuts allowed!
-Be sure that your equipment inspections are thorough, and that you follow all guidelines and safety procedures.
+- • No shortcuts allowed!
+Be sure your equipment inspections are thorough; and you follow all guidelines and safety procedures.
 Saving time is not worth the risk of injury.

-- Don’t take any chances!
-Whether your OPE is damaged, malfunctioning, or just showing signs of excessive wear, take the safe route: replace it.
-When replacing a lineman’s belt or any other piece of Occupational Protection Equipment, don’t just discard it… destroy it!
-By destroying faulty OPE equipment, you ensure that no one else will reuse it and unknowingly risk injuring themselves.
+- • Don’t take any chances!
+Whether your PPE or OPE equipment is damaged, malfunctioning, or showing signs of excessive wear, take the safe route: replace it.
+When replacing any other piece of Personal Protective Equipment or Occupational Protection Equipment, don’t just discard it… destroy it!
+By destroying faulty PPE or OPE equipment, you guarantee no one else will reuse it — and unknowingly risk injuring themselves.

-Please keep in mind that these are only general guidelines and tips.
-For the complete Occupational Safety Equipment requirements and other workplace safety information, visit the Occupational Safety and Health Administration website at www.osha.gov.
+Please keep in mind these are only general guidelines and tips.
+For the complete Personal Protective Equipment and Occupational Safety Equipment requirements — and other workplace safety information — visit the Occupational Safety and Health Administration website at OSHA.gov.

-When inspecting and maintaining Klein® lineman’s belts or any other personal protective equipment, always consult the manufacturer for complete and specific product information.
-Because we are unable to control or ensure proper product use, inspection, maintenance or repair of any product, CableOrganizer.com is not liable for the misuse of any product, or for any resulting injury, damage, or product malfunction.
+When inspecting and maintaining any other personal protective equipment or occupational protective equipment, always consult the manufacturer for complete and specific product information.
+Because we are unable to control or ensure proper product use, inspection, maintenance, or repair of any product, CableOrganizer® is not liable for the misuse of any product, or for any resulting injury, damage, or product malfunction.